Blog > Telnyx Call Control

 Telnyx Call Control:

-Many companies using embedded voice calling to make collaboration easy, but building and maintaining a voice application from scratch is complicated.
+Many companies use embedded voice calling to make collaboration easy, but building and maintaining a voice application from scratch is complicated.
 It distracts developers from working on the core components for their solutions; that’s why developers turn to Telnyx rather than others.
-Telnyx Call Control API allows incorporating voice workflows within their applications quickly.
+The Telnyx Call Control API allows users to incorporate voice workflows quickly within their applications.
 Their programmatic Call Control allows developers the building blocks to create customizable caller experiences.

 A simple set of Call Control API commands controls the Telnyx communication engine, which returns webhook notifications to users’ systems.
 For example, you can build branching interactive voice response workflows from a single command.